Inflectra/rapise-documentation/docs/Guide/dynamics_ax.md

 ## Recording Actions and Learning Objects

-During recording while you interact with Dynamics AX controls Rapise captures actions and displays them in the recording dialog.
+During recording, as you interact with Dynamics AX controls, Rapise captures actions and displays them in the recording dialog.

 ![Recording Dialog](./img/dynamicsaxrecordingdialog.png)

-When recording is finished Rapise automatically generates the test.
+Once recording is finished, Rapise automatically generates the test.

-In [Rapise Visual Language(RVL)](/RVL/Overview/) it looks like
+In [Rapise Visual Language (RVL)](/RVL/Overview/), it looks like:

 ![dax recorded rvl](./img/daxrecordedrvl.png)